 you’ll stand in the window for everyone to see

 and my little sister and i will take hands

 we’ll dance and sing

 I took the photo above a couple of weeks ago on a walk near the beach.
 We found some pine cones on the walk and used them to decorate my window sill.
 There’s nothing like natural decorations for the holidays!

 This article was posted on Tuesday, December 8th, 2009 at 9:22 pm and is filed under Christmas, Christmas Poems, Countries & Cultures, E. E. Cummings, English, Holidays Around the World, Languages, little tree, Mama Lisa, Poetry, Poets, Recordings, Recordings of Poems, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply